Feel at home!.

-Emotionally charged reactions from a number of readers move me to give their more difficult experiences in therapy a stronger voice.
+Emotionally charged reactions, and gross disappointments from a number of readers move me to give their more difficult experiences in therapy a sharper voice.

 Adding considerably to their accounts will be those from my personal experience offering analyses with PDC/BDP (Biometric